Quantized Adam with Error Feedback: Related Works

 \subsection{Distributed Quantized Algorithms}

-Based on the decentralized model in Fig. \ref{decen}, \cite{tang2019deepsqueeze} and \cite{koloskova2019decentralized} showed that distributed stochastic gradient descent with quantized communication and error-feedback can converge to the stationary point in the nonconvex setting.
-Based on the centralized model in Fig. \ref{cen}, \cite{DBLP:journals/corr/ZhouNZWWZ16} and \cite{wu2018training} showed that few bits or integer networks can be trained empirically.
-Besides, \cite{hou2018analysis} showed that in the stochastic convex setting, with gradient quantization solely, the algorithm that they proposed will converge to the optimal solution, and with weight quantization the algorithm will converge to the point near the optimal solution which is related to the weight quantization level.
-Among the above mentioned algorithms, this work \cite{hou2018analysis} is the most related to our proposed algorithm.
-However, their proposed methods do not adopt the error-feedback technique \cite{KarimireddyError}, which may thus suffer from the issue of inefficiency due to the bias arising from quantized gradients and weights.
-In addition, the convergence analysis in \cite{hou2018analysis} is merely restricted to stochastic convex setting.
-While the convergence rate of our proposed algorithm is established in the more difficult nonconvex setting.
+{ The quantization functions can be divided into two categories: unbiased quantization functions and biased quantization functions.
+For unbiased quantization functions, Wen et al. \cite{wen2017terngrad} showed that with an unbiased ternary quantization function, the distributed stochastic gradient descent algorithm can almost surely converge to a minimum point.
+Jiang et al. \cite{jiang2018linear} showed with an unbiased quantization function, the centralized distributed stochastic gradient descent algorithm can converge with convergence rate $\mathcal{O}(1/\sqrt{T})$.
+Besides, Hou et al.\cite{hou2018analysis} showed that in the stochastic convex setting, with gradient quantization solely, the algorithm they proposed will converge to the optimal solution, while with weight quantization the algorithm will converge to the point near the optimal solution which is related to the weight quantization level.
+However, they can only deal with the unbiased quantization function, which limits the use of both algorithms and theorems.}

-On the other hand, error-feedback is a common technique in previous works \cite{stich2019error,KarimireddyError} for distributed quantized methods.
-Each worker stores the error of the quantization and adds the error term to the next communication before quantization. \cite{tang2019deepsqueeze}, \cite{KarimireddyError}, and many other works showed that the error-feedback technique can help the convergence with compressed communications.
-In this work, we first extend the error-feedback technique to adaptive stochastic gradient methods (Adam) and then establish its convergence in the nonconvex setting.
+{ For biased quantization functions, the main issue is to eliminate the biased error during optimization.
+A common technique to tackle this issue is error-feedback, where each worker stores the error of the quantization and adds the error term to the next communication before quantization.
+Based on the decentralized model in Fig. \ref{decen}, Tang et al. \cite{tang2019deepsqueeze} and Koloskova et al. \cite{koloskova2019decentralized} showed that distributed stochastic gradient descent with quantized communication and error-feedback can converge to a stationary point in the nonconvex setting with convergence rate $\mathcal{O}(1/\sqrt{T})$.} Based on the centralized model in Fig. \ref{cen}, Zhou et al. \cite{DBLP:journals/corr/ZhouNZWWZ16} and Wu et al. \cite{wu2018training} showed that few bits or integer networks can be trained empirically. {Zheng et al. \cite{zheng2019communication} showed the convergence of the algorithm with a block quantization function in the nonconvex setting.}